3mm4h3ff/heff.ie/upcoming.md

 ## Please note that conferences may be postponed or cancelled and that I will update as a batch once dates are confirmed.

 ### Conferences Postponed - Unconfirmed Date
-- Postponed BSides Dublin - Convention Centre
-- Postponed Hack in the Box - Amsterdam
 - Postponed Hacker Congress Conference
 - Postponed to 2021 Global AppSec EU
+### Cancelled for 2020
+- BSides Dublin - Convention Centre
+- Hack in the Box - Amsterdam

 ### March
 - 16-20 HackTrinity CTF - Online

 ### April

 ### May
-- TBC Hacker Congress Conference

 ### June
 - 2-3 BSides London